 Who Are Tom and David Gardner?

-The Gardner brothers and their growing team at The Motley Fool have been picking stocks for more than 25 years, delivering their stock recommendations and investment advice through subscription stock picking services like The Motley Fool Stock Advisor and The Motley Fool Rule Breakers.
+The Gardner brothers and their growing team at The Motley Fool have been picking stocks for more than 25 years, delivering their stock recommendations through subscription stock picking services like The Motley Fool Stock Advisor and The Motley Fool Rule Breakers.

 Many of these picks have handily beaten the broader stock market, as have Stock Advisor and Rule Breakers since their respective inception dates — although the Gardners would be the first to admit that not all of their choices have panned out.

-According to the most recent performance data available, the average return since inception of all Motley Fool Stock Advisor recommendations — the Gardners’ most popular stock picking newsletter — is 597.6%.
-Compare that to a return of just 133.7% for the S&P 500 during the same time period.
+According to the most recent performance data available, the average return since inception of all Motley Fool Stock Advisor recommendations — the Gardners’ most popular stock picking newsletter — is 468%.
+That’s far higher than the return for the S&P 500 during the same time period (124%).

 Best Stock Picks by the Gardner Brothers at The Motley Fool